tprasadtp/ubuntu-post-install/docs/clioptions.md

     - If you are freaking out, its a shell script !!
 You can literally look into it and check what's collected.
 Why if you ask?
 I mostly use it on a bunch of machines/VMs and would like to keep an eye on how it did.
     - Data will be stored in AWS DynamoDB and Google Firebase Real-time Database.
     Data will not be shared with any third party.
 Period.
 Only me or my team members will have access to it.
 If you run a search query on google, it probably collects more data than me.
-API endpoints may log your IP addresses but script does not and WILL not collect IP addresses.
-(Github, Google and AWS).
+API endpoints/PaaS/IaaS provider may log your IP addresses, but script does not and WILL not collect IP addresses.
     - If you flood the reporting endpoints, you might get HTTP 429 errors as reporting endpoints have rate limits.
-Script will exit with code 59.

 ## Version